lino-framework/book/docs/dev/install.rst

 .. _atelier: http://atelier.lino-framework.org/
 .. _Debian: http://www.debian.org/

-This document describes how to install a Lino development environment.
-The first part is also used for production sites (for which the full instruction are in :doc:`/admin/install`).
+This document describes how to install a Lino **development environment** (which is different from :doc:`/admin/install`).

-This document is written for Debian_ and derivated distributions, other Linuxes should be pretty similar.
+This document is written for Debian_ and derivated distributions.
+Other Linuxes should be pretty similar.
+Windows and iOS are **not recommended** as operating systems for developers of free software.
+(Of course it is possible to install Lino on such operating systems, but you are likely to encounter problems that are not documented here.)

-It assumes you are familiar with the Linux shell at least for basic file operations like :cmd:`ls`, :cmd:`cp`, :cmd:`mkdir`, :cmd:`rmdir`, file permissions, environment variables, bash scripts etc.  Otherwise we suggest to learn about :ref:`Working in a UNIX shell
+This document assumes you are familiar with the Linux shell at least for basic file operations like :cmd:`ls`, :cmd:`cp`, :cmd:`mkdir`, :cmd:`rmdir`, file permissions, environment variables, bash scripts etc.  Otherwise we suggest to learn about :ref:`Working in a UNIX shell <learning.unix>`.
-<learning.unix>`.

 .. contents::